French startup Syntony takes geolocation underground

 In Stockholm, the system is used to locate passengers’ emergency calls, while New York wants to use it to geolocate photos of technical problems, co-founder Beatrice Korsakissok told Reuters.

-In 2016, Syntony opened a New York branch with help from a startup accelerator program run by state-owned French investment bank Bpifrance.
+In 2016, Syntony opened a New York branch with help from a startup accelerator programme run by state-owned French investment bank Bpifrance.